-If you've noticed holes in your clothing or perhaps larvae in your cereal, chances are you're dealing with moths.
-The moths won't bite or sting you but they will destroy your clothing and your panty items.
+If you've noticed holes in your clothing or perhaps larvae in your carpet, chances are you're dealing with moths.
+The moths won't bite or sting you but they will destroy your clothing and your fabric items.

 Depending on the type of damage you're experiencing will dictate the type of moth.
 Clothes moths target clothing and pantry moths target dry goods.

 I had clothes moths invade my dresser one year and they were like ghosts.
 I never saw them, other than their distinctive holes in my clothing.
 Here are some great tips to get rid of moths.